ryanspletzer/ryanspletzer.github.io/_posts/2023-04-16-getting-burned.md

 with these types of tools to the point where we yearn for something a little bit more human again?

 Despite that, it is still our job as technologists to take that healthy skepticism forward and perform technical exploration.
-The [decentralized identity](https://identity.foundation/) standards and verifiable credentials technologies hold a lot of promise, some of which is starting to come to [fruition](https://www.linkedin.com/pulse/linkedins-new-verification-features-include-clear-entra-rodriguez), and while I personally believe these standards will play some part in our collective futures, it's still early days.
+Recently I've been exploring the [decentralized identity](https://identity.foundation/) standards and verifiable credentials technologies that appear to hold a lot of promise, some of which is starting to come to [fruition](https://www.linkedin.com/pulse/linkedins-new-verification-features-include-clear-entra-rodriguez), and while I personally believe these standards will play some part in our collective futures, it's still early days.